Free Boat Rides in NYC from Kayaks to Sailboats and More

 Hunts Point Riverside Park, 1409 Lafayette Avenue between Edgewater Road and the Bronx River

-Select Saturdays; visit the website for current schedule.
+Select Saturdays; visit the website for the current schedule.

-Sail the Bronx River with Rocking the Boat staff and fellow water enthusiasts on 20-minute rides.
+While we highlighted this organization for rowing, know that you can also sail here!
+Rocking the Boat staff and fellow water enthusiasts sail the Bronx River on 20-minute rides.
 No registration is required.
 An adult must accompany children.

 City Rules for Boating Solo